SQFI

 The Importance of Standards and Alignment

 Traceability does not operate in isolation.
-Global supply chains require alignment with recognized standards and frameworks, including GS1 standards, Codex Alimentarius principles, and SQF requirements.
+Global supply chains require alignment with recognized standards and frameworks, such as SQF requirements.
 Standards-based traceability improves interoperability, simplifies data exchange, and supports audit readiness across markets.

 Aligning traceability programs with these frameworks helps ensure systems are scalable, future-ready, and capable of meeting evolving regulatory and customer expectations.